 Welcome to round to the nearest pound, our article which explains the nearest whole pound rounding, including examples.
-Right ahead, you can find our rounding calculator.

 Round to the Nearest Pound Calculator

 Insert your starting amount, that’s it..
 Note that you can change the (normal) round mode to round up or round down, as detailed further below in this article.

 The nearest pound place of an amount of money is the value of that amount once it has been rounded to the nearest whole number (integer) depending on the value of the tenths place (first digit to the right of the decimal point).

 - What does round to the nearest pound mean?
 It means determining the whole number amount in pounds which is closest to the amount you start with.

 - How do you round to the nearest pound?
 If the first digit after the decimal separator of the amount is less than five, remove the decimal point and all digits.
 Else, increase the value of the pounds ones place value by 1, then remove the decimal point and the decimals to the right of it.

 - What does it mean to enter whole pound amount?
 It means to round the amount to a whole number pounds value before inserting it.